Logo DesignCase StudyDesign Inspiration

 From that day forward, Meatball has been synonymous with NASA and its outstanding achievements.
 So, the next time you look up at the stars and marvel at the wonder of the universe, remember that it all started with a simple meatball logo.

 This new NASA logo is about reaching for the stars and exploring the unknown, so it features a red stripe representing the agency's mission and vision.
-And with stars and a shooting star in the centre, it's clear that NASA is always moving forward and embracing the unknown.
+With stars and a shooting star in the centre, it's clear that NASA is always moving forward and embracing the unknown.

 The blue background rounds out the logo in a controlled spherical shape, giving it a stable stance.
 It's like NASA is saying, “We got this.
 We're not just exploring space; we control it.”